isomerpages/moe-crescentgirlssch/_about-cgs/FAQs.md

 #### **Student Development Programmes**
 **9. What are the CCAs available to the students?**<br>
-Students in Crescent are able to choose from a variety of about 20 CCAs, including Sports & Games, Uniformed Groups, Performing Arts and Clubs & Societies.
+Students in Crescent are able to choose from a variety of about 20 CCAs, including Sports &amp; Games, Uniformed Groups, Performing Arts and Clubs &amp; Societies.

 [TO FIND OUT MORE ABOUT CCA](https://staging.d38imrvfgjjnoy.amplifyapp.com/our-holistic-curriculum/cca/)

 **10. What are the Student Leadership opportunities available in Crescent Girls’ School?**<br>
-All students go through a leadership programme designed based on The Leadership Challenge model by Kouzes and Posner.
-There are also 4 main leadership groups which students could join to take on leadership roles, namely, the Student Council, Peer Leaders, House Leaders and CrezAmbassadors.
+All students go through a leadership programme designed based on Servant Leadership.
+There are also 3 main leadership groups which students could join to take on leadership roles, namely, the Student Council, House Leaders and CrezCommunity Leaders.
 In addition, students are given opportunities to take on leadership roles in their CCAs or class committees.

 **11. What are the signature programmes that Crescent Girls’ School offers?**<br>
 At Crescent, we offer a curriculum which is interdisciplinary, integrated and project-based, designed to provide opportunities for our students to develop and master the 21st century competencies.